Glock: Magazine

 A Glock 9×19mm Parabellum 17-round magazine.
 The numbered witness holes at the back portion visually indicate how many cartridges are contained in the magazine.

-The Glock 17 feeds from staggered-column or double stack magazines that have a 17-round capacity (which can be extended to 19 with an optional floor plate) or optional 24 or 33-round high-capacity magazines.
-For jurisdictions which restrict magazine capacity to 10 rounds, Glock offers single-stack, 10-round magazines.
+The Glock 17 feeds from staggered-column or double-stack magazines that have a 17-round capacity (which can be extended to 19 with an optional floor plate) or optional 24 or 33-round capacity magazines.
+For jurisdictions that restrict magazine capacity to 10 rounds, Glock offers single-stack, 10-round magazines.
 The magazines are made of steel and are overmolded with plastic.
 A steel spring drives a plastic follower.
 After the last cartridge has been fired, the slide remains open on the slide stop.
 The slide stop release lever is located on the left side of the frame directly beneath the slide and can be manipulated by the thumb of the right-handed shooter.

 Glock magazines are interchangeable between models of the same caliber, meaning that a compact or subcompact pistol will accept magazines designed for the larger pistols chambered for the same round.
 However, magazines designed for compact and subcompact models will not function in larger pistols because they are not tall enough to reach the slide and magazine release.
 For example, the subcompact Glock 26 will accept magazines from both the full-size Glock 17 and the compact Glock 19, but the Glock 17 will not accept magazines from the smaller Glock 19 or the Glock 26.
 The magazines for the Glock 36, the Glock 42, the Glock 43, and the Glock 44 are all unique; they cannot use magazines intended for another model, nor can their magazines be used in other models.